Management Policies & Systems

 Audit Committee

-The Audit Committee is made up of five Director, three of whom are Outside Director.
-The Committee audits the legality, adequacy, and efficiency of the execution of the duties by Director and Executive Officers and creates an audit report to be submitted to the shareholders’ meeting with its resolution.
+The Audit Committee is made up of five Directors, three of whom are Outside Directors.
+The Committee audits the legality, adequacy, and efficiency of the execution of the duties by Directors and Executive Officers and creates an audit report to be submitted to the shareholders' meeting with its resolution.

 Kazunori Watanabe, a member of the Audit Committee, is a Certified Public Accountant and has a considerable degree of knowledge about finance and accounting.
 Tadashi Kawagoishi, a member of the Audit Committee, has long years of experience in the accounting and financial operations of the Company.